kevingil/wash-android/README.md

-This app is no longer in development and has been removed from the Google Play Store.
+This app is no longer in development as of 2015 and has been removed from the Google Play Store as of 2017

 ______________________